appgate/sdp-k8s-injector/README.md

 ```

 ### Meta-Client (Sidecar for Injector)
-In the case where the injector itself requires an SDP client to connect to the controller, use the meta-client feature.
+Because the injector (particularly, Identity Service) requires a connection to the Controller API, you may want to hide the connection via SPA.
+In that case, you can use the meta-client feature which loads an SDP client next to the Identity Service so the injector can establish a connection to the controller via SPA.

 To use the meta-client, you need the following:
 * Secret with the following keys:
-  * `meta-client-username` - Username of the user
+  * `meta-client-username` - Username
-  * `meta-client-password` - Password of the user
+  * `meta-client-password` - Password
-  * `meta-client-provider` - Provider of the user
+  * `meta-client-provider` - Provider
-  * `meta-client-profile-url` - Profile URL for the meta-client
+  * `meta-client-profile-url` - Profile URL
 * ConfigMap with the following keys:
   * `meta-client-log-level` - Log level of the meta-client
   * `meta-client-device-id` - Device ID (UUID v4) of the meta-client